luciano-longo77/luciano-longo77/README.md

 ---

 ## 👨‍🏫 Teaching and Academic Involvement

-Adjunct lecturer in Modern Italian Literature, Digital Philology and DH at University of Palermo and LUMSA (2013–2021)
+Adjunct lecturer in Modern Italian Literature, Digital Philology and DH
+University of Palermo & LUMSA (2013–2021)

 ---